chef/chef-web-docs/chef_master/source/debug.rst

 -----------------------------------------------------
 .. tag chef_solo_summary

-chef-solo is a command that executes chef-client in a way that does not require the Chef server in order to converge cookbooks. chef-solo uses chef-client's `Chef local mode </ctl_chef_client.html#run-in-local-mode>`_, and **does not support** the following functionality present in chef-client / server configurations:
+chef-solo is a command that executes Chef Infra Client in a way that does not require the Chef Infra Server in order to converge cookbooks. chef-solo uses Chef Infra Client's `Chef local mode </ctl_chef_client.html#run-in-local-mode>`_, and **does not support** the following functionality present in Chef Infra Client / server configurations:

 * Centralized distribution of cookbooks
 * A centralized API that interacts with and integrates infrastructure components